Medical Imaging MSc

 Why choose this course

 Through a mix of lectures, laboratories, clinical demonstrations and hospital visits, our MSc in Medical Imaging will develop you as a medical imaging professional, enhancing your ability to take on new challenges with confidence.
-This programme is run in collaboration with the Department of Physics.
+You will also benefit from interdisciplinary learning thanks to the fact we run our course in collaboration with the Department of Physics.

 What you will study

-Medical imaging is a rapidly-growing discipline within the healthcare sector, involving clinicians, physicists, computer scientists and information technologists.
+Medical imaging is a rapidly-growing discipline within the healthcare sector, involving engineers, computer scientists, physicists and clinicians.

 Accredited by the Institution of Engineering and Technology on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
 Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to comply with full CEng registration requirements.